A National Epidemic

 It’s not a one-size-fits-all approach.
-We can’t write you a prescription and send you on your way.
 Instead, we seek first to understand your pain: both its biology and your experience.
 Then we work together to create an integrated plan of care:

 - Medical interventions proven effective for your particular condition.

-- Psychological support to help you take back what pain has taken from you.
+- Integrated care approach to help you take back what pain has taken from you.